-Satellite images and tracking maps of Category 3 Tropical Cyclone Marian 2021, February 23 - March 7.
+Satellite images, weather maps and tracks of Category 3 Tropical Cyclone Marian 2021, February 24 - March 7.
 Max wind speed 185km/h.

 Satellite imagery shows Marian is becoming subtropical, with deep convection displaced well to the south of the low-level circulation center (LLCC) due to significant (30-40 knots) wind shear.

 The initial position is placed with good confidence based on the eroding satellite imagery LLCC.
 The initial intensity is assessed at 35 knots, which is higher than agency fixes based on earlier ASCAT data indicating gales persisting around the remnant LLCC.